Growing hearts, minds, and lives.

 Rob is dedicated to a life of service.

 Born in Holland, he is happiest on a bicycle.
 He speaks four languages.
 As an explorer he climbed in Europe and Alaska and crossed the Greenland ice cap on skis.
 More recently his explorations include the mystery of True Nature.

 we make peace with the world.

-As a licensed clinical social worker and OI Expert member, Nathan brings a wealth of experience and understanding in psychotherapy and the Organic Intelligence framework, culture, and application.
-These strengths combined with his natural love for community and skill in engaging individuals and groups are valuable assets to the team.
+Nathan brings a wealth of experience and understanding in psychotherapy and the Organic Intelligence framework, culture, and application.
+These strengths combined with his natural love for community and skill in engaging and supporting individuals and groups are valuable assets to his clients and the OI team.

-Nathan lives in Bend, Oregon with his partner where he enjoys cooking, hiking, meditating, and gathering with others (especially around campfires!).
+In addition to applying OI daily as a lifestyle, Nathan practices daily mindfulness using orientation as a sitting practice, active imagination, and spontaneous mantras.
+Nathan lives in Bend, Oregon with his partner where he enjoys cooking, hiking, and gathering with others (especially around campfires).

 Raised in a working class community in California’s Central Valley, Sam developed an interest in social justice at a young age.
 In the time since, neither the concerns or the desires of his youth have left him, but rather have grown stronger and inspire most of his work.
 Sam's articles and photography have appeared in more than a dozen alternative newsweeklies and other publications including the Navajo Hopi-Observer, In These Times, Indian Country Today, the San Francisco Bay Guardian and the Tucson Weekly.